ROCm/Tensile/CONTRIBUTING.rst

 .. seealso::

-   If you haven't already, please review :ref:`getting-started` for an introduction to the project.
-For details on environment setup and day-to-day development processes, please refer to the :ref:`programmers-guide`.
+   For information about environment setup and development processes, see :ref:`programmers-guide`.

 Tensile's development practice is based on the `Gitflow workflow <https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow>`_.
 The **develop** branch is the default branch for development, where all new features and bug fixes are merged.
 After a PR is merged into **develop**, it undergoes extended testing and profiling.
 If these checks pass, the PR might be merged into **staging** to be included in the next release.
 A PR is available in the upcoming release only if it is merged before the release branch is cut.